 In today’s tight labor market, employers are under pressure to fill numerous job openings—and keep them filled.
-Hoping to encourage new hires to remain with their companies for longer periods of time, many HR departments are improving their onboarding processes.
+Hoping to encourage new hires to remain with their companies for longer periods of time, many HR departments are improving their employee onboarding processes.

 Onboarding, an extended orientation period, is an opportunity to fully integrate employees into a company’s ecosystem.
 After a quality onboarding process, employees will feel as though they have all the tools they need to succeed in their jobs, including full knowledge of their company’s offerings and their role in promoting them.
 In fact, employees who participate in a structured onboarding program are 69% more likely to stay with an organization for up to 3 years.